eloone/chrome-infometer/README.md

 ##Graphic design friends

-Graphic design is not my thing.
-However I love great design.
-If you are yourself a design queen or king and you want to see your design up there in the extension, you can !
+If design is your thing and you want to see your design up there in the extension, you can !
 Just work in the `prototype` folder of this repository with the `main.css` and `index.html` files and I will add your design as soon as the theme feature is ready.

 ##Rationale